freenas/freenas-docs/userguide/system.rst

 (HA), the update process must be started on the active |ctrlr-term|.

 %brand% downloads the update files to both |ctrlrs-term|, then updates and reboots the standby |ctrlr-term|.
-The %brand% user manually initates a :ref:`Failover` to activate the standby |ctrlr-term|. %brand% completes the update process by installing the update on the previously active |ctrlr-term|.
+The %brand% user manually initiates a :ref:`Failover` to activate the standby |ctrlr-term|. %brand% completes the update process by installing the update on the previously active |ctrlr-term|.